Plant-Based May Cause: Trade Body Launches First Vegan Industry Ad Campaign

 5 Mins Read

-Some of America’s leading vegan food companies have come together to launch the first joint marketing campaign for the plant-based industry.
+Some of America’s leading vegan food companies are part of a first-of-its-kind marketing campaign for the plant-based industry.

 Do not ingest plant-based food… if you enjoy the taste of average to mediocre food.